-Anti-anxiety drugs may not be safe during pregnancy and nursing.
+Some anti-anxiety drugs may not be safe during pregnancy and nursing and you should discuss with your doctor whether the medication is safe or not when TTC and during pregnancy.
 Women taking these drugs before pregnancy are urged to discuss their medication regimen with their Ob-Gyn before conception or at the first signs of pregnancy.
+Do not stop any medication you need without first discussing it with your doctor.
 Alternative options or dosage adjustments may be needed for the safest pregnancy possible.
 When anti-anxiety medications are prescribed during pregnancy, it is important to notify one’s prenatal medical team of these and all new prescriptions.

 How prevalent is anxiety?